braisv/martian-robots-1/README.md

 # Martian Robots #

-Martian Robots is a small app to demo some aspects of modern JavaScript development outside of DOM manipulation.
+Martian Robots is a small app to demo some aspects of modern JavaScript development outside of typical jQuery styled DOM manipulation.
 Dependencies include:
-- require.js + r.js
+- require.js + r optimizer
 - underscore.js
+- google visualisation charts
 - qunit
-- jquery

 ### How to run ###
 The app can be ran locally or at the provided URL.
 Read the about section below to understand what the app is about.
-See the sample input to understand how to instruct a robot.
 - Locally: [Download](https://bitbucket.org/komplexb/martian-robots/downloads) the repo and run `../src/index.html`.
 A few tests are available a `../tests/index.html`.
 - Online: http://komplexb.bitbucket.org/martian-robots/index.html

+### How to use ###
+1. Enter instructions or click "Sample Input" to insert instructions into the text area.
+2. Click "Initialize Bots".
+This sets the robots to their initial positions on the planet.
+Valid instructions will enable the "Move Bots" button.
+3. Click "Move Bots" to see the final position of the robots after processing the series of instructions.
+4. To validate app functionality, read the extract below to come up with valid instructions.
+Manually trace your instructions on along the grid to determine the final position and output.
+Insert these instructions into the app and test the output against your manual output.

 ## About ##